Projective and polynomial superflows. I: Third reduction

 Let $H(X)=\mathfrak{x}$.
 The right hand side of the above is obviously a $n$th degree polynomial $\mathfrak{x}$.
 Thus we have proved the following result. \begin{thm}[Triple reduction of the differential system] Consider the differential system (\ref{sys-ind}), with $\xi_{\ell}$, $1\leq \ell\leq n-1$, being fixed and corresponding to an admissible collection.
 Define the polynomial $H(Z)$ by

 Define the $n$th degree polynomial $\mathscr{D}_{n}(\mathfrak{x})$ by

 Let us define the hyper-elliptic \cite{mumford} function $\Upsilon(t)$ such that

 which is of generic genus $\frac{n-1}{2}$.
 Let $P_{j}$, $1\leq j\leq n$ be $n$ solutions of the algebraic equation $H(X)=\Upsilon(t)$.
-Then $p_{j}$, given by $p_{j}^{2}=P_{j}$ with the correct choice of sign, solves the system (\ref{sys-ind}). \end{thm} We thus can clarify the final remark of Section \ref{form-generic}.
+Then $p_{j}$, given by $p_{j}^{2}=P_{j}$ with the correct choices of signs, solve the system (\ref{sys-ind}). \end{thm} We thus can clarify the penultimate paragraph of Section \ref{form-generic}.
 Indeed, the collection $\{p_{1},\ldots,p_{n}\}$ is replaced by the collection $\{P_{1},\ldots,P_{n}\}$ (the first reduction); then it turns out that we can consider a pair $(P,P')$ separately (the second reduction); and finally, all such pairs can be encompassed by considering a single hyper-elliptic function $\Upsilon$ (the third reduction).
 In \cite{alkauskas-super2} we pose a problem asking when this happens for projective and polynomial superflows. \\

 Let $n=3$, and take $\xi_{1}=1$, $\xi_{2}=\frac{1-\xi}{2}$ in Theorem \ref{thm-fin}.
 We obtain essentially (\ref{upsilon}), where $\Upsilon=-27\mathfrak{x}$.